 Anne Olsen Daub was educated at Fresno City College and Otis College of Art and Design in Los Angeles.
 She has lived in Los Angeles the past 15 years and has worked in the fashion industry at Mattel, designing and creating doll concepts and fashions for Barbie in both mainline and collectors.
 Since leaving Mattel, Anne has returned to her love of painting and mixed media.
 She explores the use of color, fabric, found objects and architectural elements in her work.

 Based on their preliminary design concept, Eugene and Anne were selected by the city of San Dimas’ Station Design and Art Review (SDAR) Committee, later ratified by the city council, in 2005.
 As the Foothill Gold Line from Glendora to Montclair continues to move from planning to reality, they will take their preliminary design concept and work with the SDAR Committee and San Dimas community, to advance their design concept further.*

 For more information on the artists and artwork, click here for the latest station fact sheet.

-As currently proposed, the majority of the $1.2 billion needed to build the Foothill Gold Line light rail extension from Glendora to Montclair will come from the Los Angeles County Traffic Improvement Plan, a half-cent sales tax proposal on the November 2016 ballot, by Los Angeles County Metro that was approved by voters in the November 2016 election.
+As currently planned, the majority of the $1.2 billion needed to build the Foothill Gold Line light rail extension from Glendora to Montclair will come from the Los Angeles County Traffic Improvement Plan, a half-cent sales tax measure (Measure M) being placed on the November 2016 ballot, by Los Angeles County Metro that was approved by voters in the November 2016 election.

 Measure M includes construction funds to build the Foothill Gold Line to the county line in Claremont and fulfills Los Angeles County Metro’s commitment to complete the line as a top priority.
 The Foothill Gold Line is listed in the expenditure plan as one of the first projects to break ground under the ambitious Los Angeles County Traffic Improvement Plan that includes 40 major highway and transit projects county-wide over the next four decades.